tsimeonov/Computer-Science/Node JS Guide/Node and Express _ Course/notes.md

 `__filename` - File name
 `require` - Function to use modules (CommonJS) `module` - info about current module (file)
-`process` - Info about env where the program is being executed
+`process` - Info about environment where the program is being